elena19m/cloud-courses/website/docs/common/containers/_docker_compose.md

 While `docker stop` stops the container from running, the container's data is pruned after running the `docker rm` command.
 :::

-The `-v` option attaches the `mysql-volume` to the `mysql` container to the /var/lib/mysql path.
+The `-v` option attaches the `mysql-volume` to the `mysql` container to the `/var/lib/mysql` path.
 We notice that after we connected the volume, we wrote "Hello" in a file and it could be read after we restarted the container.
-Volumes are defaulted to `/var/lib/docker/volumes/`.
+Volumes are by default stored in the `/var/lib/docker/volumes/` directory on the host filesystem.

-If we want to mount a directory or file on the host system as persistent storage, we can do so using the path to the directory we want to use, instead of the volume name we want to use. .
+If we want to mount a directory or file on the host system as persistent storage in a container, we can do so using the path to the directory we want to use, instead of the volume name we want to use.
 The following example illustrates this option:

 ```